 Whenever you follow the link to this page, scan its top for new announcements;

 scan downward for older announcements.

 This message will always appear at the bottom of this file.

 I will never remove a message from this page

 I have already posted some important messages before the start of the quarter.
 Expect a few new messages to be posted here each week, mostly regarding returned and graded work.

-Check this Announcements page, along with your email and the MessageBoard Forums, daily.
+Check this Announcements page, along with your email, and Piazza Folders daily.